Bakachuba/Bakachuba/README.md

 - Practicing **algorithms and data structures**
 - Diving deeper into **scalable architecture**
 - Building my own **AI-powered SaaS product** — stay tuned, it’ll appear here 👀
-- Looking for a **collaboration** with a frontend developer & designer to make fun hobby websites

 ---